Case study

 Animated tutorials with visual cues allows them to succeed without needing to read instructions too carefully.

-“If we think something is personalized, we believe it'll be better suited to our needs” - Peter, BFM
+According to Peter, the founder of BFM, "if we think something if personalized, we believe it'll be better suited to our needs."

 In-app Experience